browserengineering/book/book/html.md

 ```

 This ignores all tags that start with an exclamation mark, which not
-only throws out doctype declarations but also most comments, which in
+only throws out doctype declarations but also comments, which in HTML
-HTML are written `<!-- comment text -->`.
+are written `<!-- comment text -->`.

 Just throwing out doctypes isn't quite enough though---if you run your
 parser now, it will crash.
 That's because after the doctype comes a